pesekt1/todo-it-infrastructure/README.md

-# Todo web application demo
+# Todo web application demo for IT Infrastructure course

 Clone the repository - for example using VS Code.